subinsamu28/criminal-investigation-tracker-using-suspect-prediction/README.md

+🕵️‍♂️ Criminal Investigation Tracker Using Suspect Prediction is an AI-powered software system developed in collaboration with the 👮‍♂️ Nextgen innovation pro

+⚙️ It connects directly to police databases to:

+📁 Track and manage ongoing investigations

+🧠 Predict potential suspects based on crime data, location, and behavioral patterns

+📄 Auto-generate complete charge sheets in under 15 minutes

+🚀 Built for real-world deployment, the system reduces manual effort, enhances investigation accuracy, and accelerates case resolution in complex criminal scenarios.

 # 🕵️‍♂️ Criminal Investigation Tracker using Suspect Prediction

 > An intelligent case tracking and suspect prediction system developed for use by the Kerala Police.